-The Fashion Detox Challenge is a collaboration between ex-fashion designer and PhD researcher Emma Kidd and the sustainability team at Glasgow Caledonian University.
+The Fashion Detox Challenge is a collaboration between ex-fashion designer and researcher Dr. Emma Kidd and the sustainability team at Glasgow Caledonian University.

-Fashion Detox Challenge was set up by Emma Kidd as part of her research into Transitions in Clothing Consumption and after witnessing first-hand, as a fashion designer in South East Asia, the social and environmental impacts of fast fashion.
+This 10-week public challenge was set up by Dr. Emma Kidd as part of her research into Transitions in Clothing Consumption and after witnessing first-hand, as a fashion designer in South East Asia, the social and environmental impacts of fast fashion.
 The video below summarises her journey.

-The private forum is designed to support participants through this process of change by fostering a sense of belonging, providing a mechanism for mutual support and a platform for reinforcing a change in awareness by confirming individual realisations through the shared insights of others.
+The private forum is designed to support participants by fostering a sense of belonging and providing a mechanism for mutual support.